zcox/jetray/README.md

 By using the [Typesafe stack](http://typesafe.com/stack) (specifically [Akka](http://akka.io/)), Jetray can generate & send email concurrently, a requirement for delivering multiple emails/sec.
 Most Jetray components are actors, and you have full control over them.

+# Best Practices

+The more cores you have, the higher the rate of email you can send.

+Get Jetray as close to your mail server as possible.
+There's no need to test the global email network (hint: it works fine).
+You don't need to send email through [SendGrid](http://sendgrid.com).
+Run Jetray on the same network as your mail server and connect right to it via SMTP.
+This will greatly decrease the time it takes to send each email.

 # Future Work

 Jetray is pretty young (but functional) and here are some other things it may do someday: